truzo/tomango-2018/site/content/blog/create-website-design-brief-download-template.md

 ---
-title: "How to create a website design brief - download our template"
+title: How to create a website design brief - download our template
-author: "mark"
-date: 2016-04-27 15:57:16
+date: 2016-04-27T15:57:16.000Z
+description: >-
-excerpt: Tomango's comprehensive guide on how to create a website design brief, with a free template to download and edit.
+  Tomango’s comprehensive guide on how to create a website design brief, with a free template to download and edit.
+image: /images/blog/about-slider4.jpg
 banner: images/blog/about-slider4.jpg
-bannerLarge: images/blog/about-slider4.jpg
 blog/categories:
   - tips-and-advice
   - web-design
+author: mark
 ---

 ### Update - 22nd June 2017